thebitguru/alfred-simple-2fa-paste/README.md

 ---

-## Inspiration
+## Derivative

 This workflow builds upon https://github.com/squatto/alfred-imessage-2fa.
-One of the major differences is that this workflow uses simple `bash` instead of `php`, thus eliminating the need for any more than what your system already has.
+One of the major differences is that this workflow uses simple `bash` instead of `php`, thus eliminating the need for anything more than what your system already has.

 [![Run tests](https://github.com/thebitguru/alfred-imessage-2fa-copy/actions/workflows/test.yml/badge.svg)](https://github.com/thebitguru/alfred-imessage-2fa-copy/actions/workflows/test.yml)